marcusoftnet/marcusoftnet.github.io/_posts/2007-08-11-home-again.md

 The news I promised in an earlier post is that we are going to have a baby!

-still five months away...
+Still five months away...
 I promise some more facts and my thoughts on parenthood etc. in posts to follow.
 For now we are just very happy!

-And no
+And no...

 And yes - there are a lot of twins in the family.
 High ... risk/chance take your pick :)